du-paludo/similarity/README.md

 # Graph Similarity Estimation

-This project implementsa two different methods, one approximate and another precise, to calculate the similarity between nodes in a graph using the NetworkX library.
+This project implements two different methods, one approximate and another precise, to calculate the similarity between nodes in a graph using the NetworkX library.
 The similarities are calculated based on the common neighbors of each pair of nodes.

 ## Files